Familiarity breeds not only contempt, but rigid thinking. We’re at…

 Extra tips for Hanging Canvas Prints

 If in doubt, start with larger prints in the centre and then work your way outward with smaller prints.
-If you’re creating a large or complicated arrangement, lay it out on the floor beforehand to see what it will look like on your walls.
+If you’re creating a large or complicated arrangement, lay it out on the floor beforehand.
+That way, you can see what it will look like on your walls.

 Be creative!
 You put a lot of creative energy into the photos themselves, don’t skimp now and do a poor job of hanging them on your walls.
-A little care with measurements and levelling and you’ll have striking, gallery-level arrangements for people to admire.
+A little care with measurements and levelling and you’ll have striking, gallery-style prints.